Meldrick Taylor

 Meldrick Taylor (born October 19, 1966) is an American former professional boxer who competed from 1984 to 2002.
-He is a two-weight world champion, having held the IBF junior welterweight title from 1988 to 1990, and the WBA welterweight title from 1991 to 1992.
+He held world championships in two weight classes, including the IBF junior welterweight title from 1988 to 1990, and the WBA welterweight title from 1991 to 1992.
 As an amateur, Taylor won a gold medal in the featherweight division at the 1984 Summer Olympics.

 Amateur career

 Taylor, one of many boxing champions hailing from the city of Philadelphia, Pennsylvania, learned his craft in the gyms of his hometown and posted a 99-4 record as an amateur fighter.
 In 1984, Taylor earned a spot on the 1984 U.S. Olympic team at the age of 17, and claimed the gold medal in the featherweight division.
 Following his victory, he joined the professional ranks.